lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 ## Sanity checks the oracles reports by configurable values.

 In order to limit the misbehaving oracles impact, we want to limit oracles report change by 0.1 APR increase in stake and 15% decrease in stake.
-Both values are configurable by DAO voting in case of extremely unusual circumstances.
+Both values are configurable by the governance in case of extremely unusual circumstances.

 Note that the change is evaluated after the quorum of oracles reports is reached, and not on the